 The Kaufman Brief Intelligence Test (K-BIT) or other cognitive screening measure will be administered after proper consent for such an evaluation has been obtained.
-If the student scores greater than 116 on the screening measure of intellectual functioning, or if the parent requests evaluation, the student will be referred for evaluation by the School Psychologist.
+If the student scores greater than 116 on

 Services - The School will choose the most intense model that can be financially supported by the size of the gifted population.
 The number of gifted students per grade level will determine the choice of models as follows: